Prithvi Narayan Shah: Chaukot

 The Gorkhalis fought for six months with the people of Dhulikhel.
 After this Prithvi Narayan Shah built a fort on the top of the hill south of Chaukot and collected a large number of troops.
-On consulting with his followers, he was told by the kajis that small villages were easily taken, as the people fled when they heard the shouts of the assailants, but the village of Chaukot required special military skills.
-After this, consultation the troops blockaded Chaukot.
-Some of the people fled to Pyuthan by way of Basdol, and others to their places.
+On consulting with his followers, he was told by the kajis that small villages were easily taken, as the people fled when they heard the shouts of the assailants, but the village of Chaukot required advanced tactical skills.
+After this consultation, the troops blockaded Chaukot.
+Some of the people fled to Pyuthan by way of Basdol.
 Narasinha Rai went to Mahindra Sinha Rai and said, "We are unable to cope with the Gorkhalis with the help of fifty houses.
 The rest of the people have fled, and I have come to tell you.
-Do not delay but flee soon".
+Do not delay but flee soon."
 Mahindra Sinha reproached him and charged him with cowardice, saying, "Do not stay for me but escape with your lives.
-As for myself, I will repulse the whole force of the Gorkhalis, and having earned great renown, will enjoy my possession in happiness.
-If I do not succeed, I shall leave my body on the field of battle and earn an abode in heaven, by the merit of which my sons and grandsons will obtain happiness."
-Then he called together his faithful followers, who were desirous of securing happiness in the next world and encouraged them.
+As for myself, I will repulse the whole force of the Gorkhalis, and having earned great renown, will enjoy my possession in happiness."
+Then he called together his faithful followers and prepared for battle.

-On the 6th of Jestha (28 May 1757), a severe battle was fought, which lasted from evening till 12 gharis (12 o' clock) of the night.
+On the 6th of Jestha (28 May 1757), a severe battle was fought, which lasted from evening until midnight.
 The Gorkhalis, having lost 131 men, retreated.
 The battle was renewed daily for fifteen days, without the Gorkhalis making any impression.
-On the 6th of Jeth Sudi a hardly contested battle was fought, which lasted till 14 gharis of the night.
+On the 16th day a hotly contested battle was fought.
 At this time a soldier, getting behind Mahindra Sinha, killed him with a khoda and a lance and wounded Narasinha in the left shoulder with a Khukuri, due to which he fell senseless to the ground.
 Seeing this, the Chaukotiyas fled, and the village was set on fire.
-In this battle, the Gorkhalis lost 201 men, which, with the 131 killed on the former day, gives the total of 332 men.
+In this campaign, the Gorkhalis lost 332 men in total.

-The next morning Prithvi Narayan Shah inspected the field of battle, and seeing Mahindra Sinha Rai's lifeless body pierced with wounds, he praised his bravery and sent for his family, that they being the relative of so brave a man, might have proper protection.
+The next morning Prithvi Narayan Shah inspected the field of battle, and seeing Mahindra Sinha Rai's lifeless body pierced with wounds, he praised his bravery and sent for his family, that they being the relatives of so brave a man, might have proper protection.
 They were brought and fed in the royal kitchen.
-After this, having with ease taken five villages, viz., Panauti, Banepa, Nala, Khadpu, and Sanga, Prithvi Narayan Shah returned to Nuwakot.
+After this, having with ease captured five surrounding villages, viz., Panauti, Banepa, Nala, Khadpu, and Sanga, Prithvi Narayan Shah returned to Nuwakot.